-Horror is often one of the most preferred genres by the first-time film-makers.
+Horror is often one of the most preferred genres by first-time filmmakers.
 It could easily find the necessary backing and its audience.
-In the last few years, there have been quite a few women directors making their remarkable debut in horror genre.
-Julia Ducornau’s Raw, Jennifer Kent’s Babadook, Coralie Fargeat’s Revenge, and Ana Lily Amirpour’s A Girl Walks Home Alone at Night are some of the titles that comes to mind.
-Critics may argue that it’s more than ‘easy access’ when it comes to female debutant directors opting for horror genre.
-If horror in general is about exploring things that are out of our control – be it psychological, social, sexual, political – then one can muse who else can perfectly convey that particular feeling, mostly intrinsic to the female experience.
+In the last few years, there have been quite a few women directors making their remarkable debut in the horror genre.
+Julia Ducornau’s Raw, Jennifer Kent’s Babadook, Coralie Fargeat’s Revenge, and Ana Lily Amirpour’s A Girl Walks Home Alone at Night are some of the titles that come to mind.
+Critics may argue that it’s more than ‘easy access’ when it comes to female debutant directors opting for the horror genre.
+If horror, in general, is about exploring things that are out of our control – be it psychological, social, sexual, political – then one can muse who else can perfectly convey that particular feeling, mostly intrinsic to the female experience.
 Whatever the reason behind this recent spate of character-driven women-centric horror, we have one more remarkably assured feature to add to the list: Rose Glass’s Saint Maud (2019).

-Saint Maud has a familiar horror premise: dogma of structured religion sinking its teeth into a vulnerable individual.
-In fact, Catholic style body horror involving female central character isn’t anything new.
+Saint Maud has a familiar horror premise: the dogma of structured religion sinking its teeth into a vulnerable individual.
+In fact, Catholic-style body horror involving female central characters isn’t anything new.
 But Rose Glass stages the psychotic breakdown of her ostracized protagonist with frightening intensity and striking precision.
-The impact of horror movies that traps us inside the headspace of its disturbed characters can dissipate once we are out of it, i.e., as soon as it finishes.
+The impact of horror movies that traps us inside the headspace of their disturbed characters can dissipate once we are out of it, i.e., as soon as it finishes.
 In that way, Saint Maud doesn’t have a lingering effect.
-However, it is deeply unnerving while it lasts and doubles-up as the character study of a woman who belongs nowhere except in the hypothetical ‘Kingdom of God’.
+However, it is deeply unnerving while it lasts and doubles up as the character study of a woman who belongs nowhere except in the hypothetical ‘Kingdom of God’.

 Related to Saint Maud – Yes, God, Yes Review : Natalia Dyer leads Journey of a Catholic teenager going through her sexual awakening